Heisnotanimposter/StudywithThreeJS/README.md

 # StudywithThreeJS
  ThreeJS Graphics Study

- Certainly!
 The **Phong Material Formula** is a fundamental concept in computer graphics, particularly in the field of 3D rendering.
 It is part of the **Phong Reflection Model**, which is used to simulate how light interacts with surfaces to produce realistic shading and highlights.
 This model helps in determining the color of a pixel based on various lighting conditions and material properties.

 ### **Overview of the Phong Reflection Model**